urwid/urwid/docs/tutorial/index.rst

   widgets".
 The "topmost" widget displayed on the screen must be a box widget.

-* The :class:`MainLoop` class handles displaying our widgets as well as input from the user.
+* The :class:`MainLoop` class handles displaying our widgets as well as accepting input from the user.
 In this case our widgets can't handle the input so we need to interrupt the program to exit with *^C*.

 .. image:: minimal1.png